We are your group for growth.

 Do you offer coaching?

 Yes.
 We have ICF certified coaches who specialize in ADHD and neurodiversity in general.
+This is a fee for service.
 We work both in-person and online.
 Click here to access our booking calendar.
-Pricing is $150 for one hour and $75 for half an hour.
+Pricing is $150 for one hour.
 We always provide invoices/receipts for you to submit, as many companies now offer employees wellness benefits.
+Please note, if your need for coaching is high and the price is a barrier for you please contact me directly and we will collaboratively find a way to support you.

 I still have more questions, can I talk to you?